microsoft/RTVS-docs/interactive-repl.md

 While you are executing code during an interactive session in you are building up context (i.e., global variables, function definitions, library loads etc.).
-This context is collectively called a Workspace, and you have the ability to load and save workspaces.
-To save a Workspace using a specific filename (the default is `.RData`), click on the Save Workspace button in the REPL:
+This context is collectively called a workspace, and you have the ability to load and save workspaces.
+To save an Workspace using a specific filename (the default is `.RData`), click on the Save Workspace button in the REPL:

 ![Save workspace](./media/RTVS-REPL-save-workspace.png)